GToritto/Database-Excel-Generator/README.md

 This React-based web app allows users to submit customer information, which is securely stored in DynamoDB.

 **Features:**
-- User-friendly form to collect customer data.
+- Form to collect customer data.
 - Data is stored in DynamoDB.
 - Hosted on an EC2 instance using Docker.